Army charges soldier with murder of sergeant from Indiana

 Rancy is charged via the Uniform Code of Military Justice with unlawfully killing a person, and obstruction of justice.

 Roque’s body was found Tuesday inside a trash bin.
-Fort Leonard Wood, in south-central Missouri, had reported her to be missing a day earlier.
+Fort Leonard Wood, in south-central Missouri, had reported her to be missing Sunday.
+Army investigators have released few other details about what happened, including the cause of Roque’s death or a possible motive, but they have said there is no broader threat to base personnel or the community.

 Roque was the handler of an Army mine dog named Zorro, and a member of the 5th Engineer Battalion.
 She enlisted in 2020.
 Her obituary says she was born in Lubbock, Texas.
 She is survived by her parents, three brothers, and a grandmother.